GYahia/MySQL/UnicornCompanies/ReadMe.md

 ORDER BY company_count DESC ;
 ```

-## Fintech and Internet software & services represent more than a third of present companies in this list
+#### Fintech and Internet software & services represent more than a third of present companies in this list
-## 5% of the companies are not categorized and needto bechecked as well.*/
+#### 5% of the companies are not categorized and needto bechecked as well.

 ```{r}